jtlapp/electron-affinity/README.md

 }
 ```

-### Inheriting API Classes
+### Subclass APIs

-Electron Affinity also exposes and binds the methods of ancestor API classes of an API class, but subclasses do not inherit the library's API type constraints.
-To get type constraints on a subclass, just append the appropriate `implements` clause to its defintion.
-For example:
+API classes may subclass other API classes.
+Electron Affinity exposes and binds the methods of ancestor API classes, but subclasses do not inherit the library's API type constraints.
+To get type constraints on a subclass, append the appropriate `implements` clause to its defintion.
+Examples:

 ```ts
 import { ElectronMainApi } from "electron-affinity/main";